Enduring the queasy vertigo

 The weary traveler soon yearns for a distraction,

-a diversion, an a
+a diversion, an amusement,

 or anything that might be

-a lifebuoy of
+a lifebuoy of rescue

 for a mind adrift in an ocean of doldrums.